nyarderr/moodmate/README.md

 This project presents the design, implementation, and evaluation of an NLP-based system using small language models for emotion-aware text processing.

 ---

+## 🎯 Problem Definition and Motivation

+Understanding emotional cues in text is a fundamental problem in Natural Language Processing, with applications in mental wellness support, human–computer interaction, and affective computing.
+While large language models offer strong performance, they are often impractical due to computational cost and deployment constraints.

+This project investigates the following question:

+To what extent can small, open-source language models perform emotion classification and generate emotionally appropriate responses in a resource-constrained setting?

+MoodMate explores this question by combining supervised emotion classification with conditional text generation, demonstrating that SLMs can deliver meaningful emotional awareness without reliance on large proprietary models.

+---

+## 🧩 System Overview

+MoodMate is composed of two primary NLP components exposed through a RESTful API:

+Emotion Classification
+User input text is classified into one of seven predefined macro-emotions.

+Support Message Generation
+Based on the detected emotion, the system generates a short, empathetic response tailored to the emotional category.

+The system follows a modular pipeline:

+User Text → Emotion Classifier (SLM) → Emotion Label → Response Generator (SLM) → Support Message

+This separation allows independent evaluation and replacement of each NLP component.

+---

 ## 📌 Features

 - Emotion detection using **7 macro-emotions**